jozefg/drafts/jonprl.md

 DSL of composable "proof procedures" or tactics to modify a particular goal we're trying to prove so that we don't have to think so much about the low level details of the proof being generated.
-In the end this DSL will generate a proof term (or verification in JonPRL) and we'll check that so we never have to trust the actual tactics to be sound.
+In the end this DSL will generate a proof term (or derivation in JonPRL) and we'll check that so we never have to trust the actual tactics to be sound.